liquity/bold/README.md

 To mitigate this value extraction on RETH and WSTETH branches, the system uses the maximum of a market price and a canonical price in redemptions.
 This mitigates oracle lag arbitrages by giving the redeemer the "worst" price at any given moment.

+The trade-off of this solution that redemptions may sometimes be unprofitable during volatile peroods with high oracle lag.
+However, as long as redemptions do happen eventually and in the long term, then peg maintenance will hold.

-However, this only applies if the delta between market price and canonical price is within the oracle deviation threshold (1% for WSTETH, 2% for RETH).
+However, this "worst price" solution only applies if the delta between market price and canonical price is within the oracle deviation threshold (1% for WSTETH, 2% for RETH).
 If the difference is greater, then the normal primary pricing calculation is used - a large delta is assumed to reflect a legitimate difference between market price and canonical rate.

 ### TODO - [INHERITANCE DIAGRAM]